mdancho84/datasciencecoursera/DevelopingDataProducts/shiny-app/about.md

 ## Enjoy & Leave Feedback

 Let me know what you think could improve on this project.
 Feel free to leave me an [email](mailto:mdancho@gmail.com).
+The source code is available on GitHub [here](https://github.com/mdancho84/datasciencecoursera/tree/master/DevelopingDataProducts/shiny-app).